openssl/openssl/doc/designs/event-queue.md

 -   A reference to auxilliary data for the methods.
 -   An array of subscribers, which are simple callbacks taking a reference to an event structure, along with auxilliary arguments.
--   Stacks of events.
-The number of such arrays depends on how many priority levels are implemented by the functions of the method structure.
+-   Buckets of events, one bucket for each priority level.
+The number of buckets depends on how many priority levels are implemented by the functions of the method structure.
-    If there are zero priority levels, there is no array of events at all, and events "added" to such a queue structure are always dispatched immediately, if the function used to "add" the event supports that.
+    If there are zero priority levels, there are no buckets at all, and events "added" to such a queue structure are always dispatched immediately, if the function used to "add" the event supports that.

+For each event added to the queue, there is associated data:

+-   *[optional]* A time value, to indicate when the event is to be fired off (i.e. when it's going to be passed to subscribers)

+    This may be zero to indicate that it should be fired off as soon as possible, and will otherwise be compared to the current time to figure out if it should be fired off or should remain in the event queue for a bit longer.

+    The time value allows for time delay events, where the subscriber that listens to them can simply generate a new time delay event, thereby ensuring that they happen at regular intervals without any extra help from outside calls.

 #### Associated structures and services